 FOREWORD: The motion picture you are about to witness may startle you.
 It would not have been possible, otherwise, to sufficiently emphasize the frightful toll of the new drug menace which is destroying the youth of America in alarmingly-increasing numbers.
 Marihuana is that drug - a violent narcotic - an unspeakable scourge - The Real Public Enemy Number One!
 Its first effect is sudden, violent, uncontrollable laughter; then come dangerous hallucinations - space expands - time slows down, almost stands still ....fixed ideas come next, conjuring up monstrous extravagances - followed by emotional disturbances, the total inability to direct thoughts, the loss of all power to resist physical emotions... leading finally to acts of shocking violence... ending often in incurable insanity.
 In picturing its soul-destroying effects no attempt was made to equivocate.
 The scenes and incidents, while fictionized for the purposes of this story, are based upon actual research into the results of Marihuana addiction.
 If their stark reality will make you think, will make you aware that something must be done to wipe out this ghastly menace, then the picture will not have failed in its purpose....
 Because the dread Marihuana may be reaching forth next for your son or daughter....or yours....or YOURS!
 See more

 Two scenes take place in the apartment shortly before Mary's death.
 In the first, Blanche takes Jimmy into Jack and Mae's bedroom and seduces him.
 The second came a few minutes later, after the act has occurred, and both act groggy, as though sex while high gives you a hangover.
-Both of these scenes were often removed because of regional obscenity laws, but they survive today seemingly intact.
+Both scenes were often removed because of regional obscenity laws, but they survive today seemingly intact.
 See more